luisDVA/luisdva.github.io/_posts/2023-04-06-package-comments.md

 |curl             |Descargar desde internet                                                |

-I particularly like the comment “creo que ni la usé” or “I think I didn’t even use this package”) because it makes the tools from annotater seem helpful.
+I particularly like the comment “_creo que ni la usé_” or “_I think I didn’t even use this package_” because it makes the tools from `annotater` seem helpful.
 If I have a big script and am unsure whether or not I used a function or dataset from a package, the addins can check that for me.

 As a quick exercise, here are seven comments sampled randomly for five of the packages in the data drawn as network graphs.
 I think that even without labeling the package name we could figure out what each one is based on the comments.